Farewe/invacost/Readme.md

 There are two different methods we can apply here, either independently or in combination.

 - The first method consists in applying a threshold of incompleteness to remove the most incomplete years.
-For example, remove from calibration all years with &lt; 75% of data; threshold = 7 years.
+For example, remove from calibration all years with \< 75% of data; threshold = 7 years.

 - Another possibility includes weighting incomplete years to reduce their importance in the estimation of average annual costs of invasions.
 This approach can be justified if we do not want to underestimate the average annual cost of invasions.
 However, be advised that reviewers may disagree with your choices of weights, so justify them carefully, and consider analysing the difference with / without weights.

 ### Example of a vector of incompleteness weights

 An example to reduce the negative impact of the incompleteness of recent years would be to apply weights proportional to their degree of incompleteness.
-For example, apply the following set of rules: • completeness ≤ 25%: exclusion • 25% &lt; completeness ≤ 50%: weight = 0.25 • 50% &lt; completeness ≤ 75%: weight = 0.50 • completeness &gt;
+For example, apply the following set of rules: • completeness ≤ 25%: exclusion • 25% \< completeness ≤ 50%: weight = 0.25
-75%: weight = 1
+• 50% \< completeness ≤ 75%: weight = 0.50 • completeness \> 75%: weight
+= 1

 Remember that we stored quantiles in the beginning of this tutorial, so we can access them now to know to what years they correspond: